RookyRaccoon/JEE-PRJ/README.md

 ## Libraries

-For this project, the following libraries were used:
+For this project, the following libraries were used *(dependencies choices are explained on a per-dependency basis in the pom.xml file)*:

 * **[Lombok](https://projectlombok.org)** Lightweight library to improve readability in Java Beans thanks to a simple annotations system

 * **[HikariCP](https://github.com/brettwooldridge/HikariCP)** Solid, high-performance, JDBC connection pool to prevent database server from crashing

+* **[Hibernate](https://hibernate.org/)** JPA Implementation, chosen because it is a standard and is easily configurable with HikariCP, contrary to [EclipseLink](https://www.eclipse.org/eclipselink/)

 ## External Resources ("Special thanks to...")